HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-AdaptiveAvgPool1d                         No       No        No        No       No     torch.nn AdaptiveAvgPool2d                         No       No        No        No       No     torch.nn AdaptiveAvgPool3d                         No       No        No        No       No     torch.nn AvgPool1d                                 No       No        No        No       No     torch.nn AvgPool2d                                 No       No        No        No       No     torch.nn AvgPool3d                                 No       No        No        No       No     torch.nn
+AdaptiveAvgPool1d                         No       No        No        No       No     torch.nn AdaptiveAvgPool2d                         No       No        No        No       No     torch.nn AdaptiveAvgPool3d                         No       No        No        No       No     torch.nn AverageMaxPool2d                          No       No        No        No       No     torch.nn AverageMaxPool3d                          No       No        No        No       No     torch.nn AvgPool1d                                 No       No        No        No       No     torch.nn AvgPool2d                                 No       No        No        No       No     torch.nn AvgPool3d                                 No       No        No        No       No     torch.nn